jacobroufa/tfp-bot/README.md

 ## TODO

-+ Filter to “top 50” cities (or maybe state capitals?)
-  + at 50 cities, we can do one every 14 minutes and have it done in a 12hr period
++ Build two lists of tweets that alternately get tweeted on the half hour -- most popular, least popular
+  + Most popular tweets are refined by # of retweets, favs and requests
+  + Least popular tweets are randomly chosen from list of lowest ranked
+  + Most popular are initially ranked by [circulation](https://en.wikipedia.org/wiki/List_of_newspapers_in_the_United_States_by_circulation)
-+ Request a paper -- e.g. tweet city or paper name @FrontPageBot and get the paper return tweeted to you
++ Request a paper by city/state (request by paper name initially complete)
++ Reply to multiple Twitter users
++ Research newseum’s posting schedule

 ## Credentials